Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Introduction

 is an important computation in the context of measurement based quantum computing \cite{RBB}, which in Hilbert space terms would involve computations with $32\times 32$ matrices.
 This example provides a straightforward translation between quantum computational models, transforming a measurement-based configuration into a circuit.

-We provide several such quantum computational examples throughout the paper and Section \ref{SEC:Applications} is entirely devoted to them.
+From a mathematical perspective, we formalise observables in terms of algebras: Frobenius algebras, bialgebras, etc. These structures do not depend on having an underlying Hilbert space, or indeed any linear structure whatsoever, therefore we can study complementary observables at a much greater level of generality than the usual Hilbert space formulation of quantum mechanics.
+The results will apply in any `quantum-like' theories which bear the necessary algebraic structures.
+The minimal mathematical environment to support these structures is generally a \emph{dagger \smc} or \dsmc \cite{AC2, Selinger}.
+By working in an \smc, we can study the central features of quantum mechanics and quantum computation, without reference to Hilbert space at all.
+This research program was initiated by Abramsky and one of the authors in \cite{AC1}.

+In previous work it was already established that the observables themselves correspond to certain \em commutative Frobenius algebras \em \cite{CPav,CPV}.
+We now explain how conceptual analysis leads to this algebraic structure, via a contrapositive of the no-cloning theorem \cite{Dieks,WZ}.

+While the no-cloning theorem suggest a fundamental limitation of QIC compared to its classical counterpart, a positive reading of it reveals that quantum states may be copied \emph{if they are known to lie in a given basis}.
+In other words, a quantum state may be treated as classical data, and therefore copied freely, if it is an eigenstate of a known, non-degenerate observable.
+(Throughout this paper we will treat ``orthonormal basis'' and ``non-degenerate observable'' as synonyms, and commit abuses like ``measuring against a basis'' and so on.)
+More concretely, given a finite dimensional Hilbert space $\HH$ with a basis ${\cal A} = \{ \ket{a_i}\}_i$, the \em copying operation \em